Some user profiles don't have access to the Alert logs page.

 Alerts aren't triggered for inactive measurement locations.

-Change the time range
+Change the time frame

-Last week option displays alerts for the last full week, Sunday through Saturday.
+The Last week option displays alerts for the last full week, Sunday through Saturday.

 Last month displays alerts for the last full month, to a maximum of 45 days before the current date.
 For example, on July 1 through 15, alerts are listed for all of June; on July 28, however, alerts are listed beginning with June 14 (45 days before July 28) through June 30.